hyperledger/aries-rfcs/concepts/indirect-identity-control/README.md

     pattern is: `Proxy[.]([DGC])/([^/]+)/(\d+[^/]*)/(.+)`, and an example of a matching string is: `Proxy.G/UNICEF Vulnerable Populations Trust Framework/1.0/ChildGuardian`.

-1. The metadata fields for the credential include `trustFrameworkURI" (the value of which is a URI linking to the relevant trust framework), `auditURI` (the value of which is a URI linking to a third-party auditing service, and which may be constrained or empty as specified in the trust framework), and `appealURI` (the value of which is a URI linking to an arbitration or
+1. The metadata fields for the credential include `trustFrameworkURI` (the value of which is a URI linking to the relevant trust framework), `auditURI` (the value of which is a URI linking to a third-party auditing service, and which may be constrained or empty as specified in the trust framework), and `appealURI` (the value of which is a URI linking to an arbitration or